-As more and more of our servers are pushed up to cloud hosting providers, and as more of our devices become mobile, then certificate authentication and encryption will become more necessary.
+As more and more of our servers are pushed up to cloud-hosting providers, and as more of our devices become mobile, certificate authentication and encryption will become more necessary.
 Even our BYOD tablets and phones will eventually need certificates.

 We also have to encrypt our laptops and portable drives to stay in compliance, but why spend a fortune on third-party products when BitLocker is built into Windows already?
 BitLocker is manageable through Group Policy and from the command line.
 BitLocker has automatic encryption key archival features for recovery, requires little or no user training, and can be used to encrypt portable USB drives.